Zilliqa/ZIP/zips/zip-11.md

 ## Non-custodial Staking

 ZIP-3 (aka Seed Node Staking Phase 0) had two key limitations.
-The first being that the delegation was custodial, i.e., token holders had to transfer their holdings to a seed node operator (such as an exchange) which then deposited the pooled tokens in a contract.
+The first being that the delegation was custodial, i.e., delegators had to transfer their holdings to a seed node operator (such as an exchange) which then deposited the pooled tokens in a contract.
 The operator also collected yields on token holders' behalf, thereby creating custody risks.